JoHoYoung/I_Draw/README.md

 # I_Draw

 ## Mini project I_Draw [Depromeet]

-### A web project that predicts in real-time user-generated pictures through ai.
-Nodejs server processes most mvc and communicates the user's  drawing with the django server in real time with ajax to show the real-time result to the user.
-A total of 3 stages can be played.
-When submitted, the result predicted by the django server is transferred to the nodejs server.
-The user's drawing transferd to S3 and stores the image url together to Mongodb.
+### A web <project that predicts in real-time user-generated pictures through ai.<br> Nodejs server processes most mvc and communicates the user's  drawing with the django server in real time with ajax to show the real-time result to the user.<br> A total of 3 stages can be played.<br> When submitted, the result predicted by the django server is transferred to the nodejs server.<br> The user's drawing transferd to S3 and stores the image url together to Mongodb.

 * * *

 <img width="1439" alt="2018-11-05 11 22 55" src="https://user-images.githubusercontent.com/37579650/48003444-d364cf80-e151-11e8-8764-5be6940f0512.png">

 * * *

-Clientside : html, css, js, ejs(embeded javascript) Serverside : Python Django, Nodejs Express, Ec2 ubuntu, aws S3, Mongodb
+## Clientside : html, css, js, ejs(embeded javascript)

+## Serverside : Python Django, Nodejs Express, Ec2 ubuntu, aws S3, Mongodb

 * * *

 ### Main Scene